 Natasha Puri: Where do you think content marketing is headed in the future?

 Dipashree Das: I think it has become sharper and more insightful.
 I love data.
 I posted yesterday on Linkedin how data improve our understanding of the process, but it cannot make our decisions for us.
 Data will play a huge role in how we build our communities and do our content marketing.
 Data won’t do the job for us.
 I do not like the word ‘data-driven.’
 ‘Insight-driven’ seems better, in my opinion.
-We need to keep track of all kinds of data- new or old, big or small, We need to track the data of those 40 million people joining us from this year to figure out their wants and motivations through their actions and digital footprint.
+We need to keep track of all kinds of data- new or old, big or small, we need to track the data of those 40 million people joining us this year to figure out their wants and motivations through their actions and digital footprint.
 Once we understand their motivations, we will have a finer blueprint of what our community-building efforts look like.
 It would lead us to become a little more authentic and nuanced about our community-building efforts.

-One thing that several brands need to improve upon, with newer people joining in, is to understand the culture.
+One thing that several brands need to improve upon, with newer people joining in, is understanding the culture.
 It is a huge part of community building.
 Consumers are shaping, forming, creating, consuming, and breaking down culture, as you and I are speaking.
 They are at the forefront, the eye of the storm.
 If you as a community, or a brand builder, are not invested in that culture or immersed in understanding that sub-culture that impacts your new and existing consumers, you are missing out.
 You have to be, for lack of a better word, a culture junkie.
 I would leave the rest up to you, to figure out how to go about it.
 It does not have to be about data.
 It could just be about listening to your consumers.
 You have to inhabit their world.

 A lot of big brands need to take this into account.
-The last and most important thing for brand and community builders to consider is what role does your community-building has for the consumer.
+The last and most important thing for brand and community builders to consider is what role your community-building has for the consumer.
 If your content marketing plan is not consumer-centric, it is not going to work.

 The new, 40 million people will force us to be so.
 I want to see these changes happen.
 We have to culture junkies.
 We have to be consumer-centric, instead of just pretending to be consumer-centric.